36 Leverage Trading Tips to Protect Your Capital

 On some occasions, you will lose 5 trades in a row, and that’s perfectly ok.

-This is a numbers game and you should not worry about a couple of losses.
+Trading is a numbers game.
+A few losses in a row means nothing if the math works over a larger sample.
 After each loss, write down what happened, and how much you lost, then turn the page, and open your next trade!

 The market will always hit you in your weakest spots and it will hurt like hell but if you can pull through and learn from these mistakes you will take the next step forward.